yacopg/BFields-in-PENELOPE/README.md

 2. `PenEasy.F`: an all-purpose main steering program.
 3. `EMF.F`: An additional routine to initialize the magnetic field from a text file into PENELOPE/penEasy.

-I have also included `WriteBFile.m`: A small MatLab script that writes a magnetic field map into the format expected by the code in `tallyEMF.F`.
+I have also included `WriteBFile.m`: A small MatLab script that writes a magnetic field map into a text document with the format expected by the code in `tallyEMF.F`.

 Following instructions in the penEasy manual, the file `PenEasy.F` was edited such that the following lines in the subroutine `jumpx`
 ```